poacosta/react-intensive-training/README.md

-# create-employee-page-lp-author
+# Ventup React Training

-Repository for liveProject: Create Employee Page
+Inspired by: Employee Pages of Manning LiveProject Series, by Bonnie Schulkin.